 Cognitive impairment also called cognitive decline, is often a normal part of the ageing process.
 Memory loss, difficulties in learning new things, concentrating or making decisions are typical signs of cognitive decline, ranging from mild to severe.
+That’s why we need to know, How to support loved ones with cognitive decline?

 Often those experiencing cognitive decline are unaware of the issue.
 Alternatively, they may be aware it is happening and be experiencing a range of emotions such as acceptance, depression, confusion, anger or grief – which can be challenging for family and friends.